grantst72/masters/README.md

 # masters project

-mean-height- canopy is my attempt to visualise ATL08 data.
-Now I have figured it out, hopefully I can change it easily to record other measurements.
+ATL08 is my attempt to visualise mean canopy height data.
+Now I have roughly figured it out, hopefully I can change it easily to record other measurements.

 MOD13 is my attempt to visualise the MODIS data (vegetation indices).
 I assume it is similar to the burn data set which I can open on qgis.
 This still needs a lot of work, as I am struggling to open the files.